node-red/node-red.github.io/docs/getting-started/installation.md

 title: Installation
 ---

+### Install on Linux

+Install Node-RED in seconds on [Ubuntu and other snap supported Linux distributions](https://snapcraft.io/docs/core/install) with:

+    snap install node-red--beta

+Installing a snap is very quick.
+Snaps are secure.
+They are isolated with all of their dependencies.
+Snaps also auto update when a new version is released.

 ### Install node.js

 We recommend the use of node.js LTS 6.x or 6.x .
 Node-RED no longer supports node.js 0.10.x or 0.12.x.